camptocamp/c2cgeoportal/doc/developer/debugging.rst

        port:
          - 8086:8080

-Be careful, one port can be open only one time on a server.
+Be careful, each port can be open only one time on a server.

 Use a specific version of ngeo